Free Patriotic Movement: 2019

+2023

+On 25 August 2023, Gebran Bassil retained FPM leadership by acclamation, Martine Najm Koutayli and Ghassan Khoury were elected vice-presidents for political and administrative affairs.
+Naji Hayek became vice-president for foreign affairs.

 Media

 OTV

-The Free Patriotic Movement launched its own broadcasting channel, Orange TV (OTV) on 20 July 2007, and their own radio station called Sawt Al Mada (English:Voice of Scope) on 1 June 2009.
+The Free Patriotic Movement launched its own broadcasting channel, Orange TV (OTV) on 20 July 2007 where currently the Aoun family directly owns 50%.
+It is nicknamed 'Orange TV' due to its orange logo, which has been linked with the FPM, whose logo is also orange.
+The party also opened their own radio station called Sawt Al Mada (English:Voice of Scope) on 1 June 2009.
+Former party member, Elias Bou Saab, has full ownership of the radio owning directly 24% of the shares and 75% through his holding Jets Holding SAL.

 Tayyar.org

-Tayyar.org is an online news platform established in 2001 to promote the agenda of its former leader and current President of Lebanon, General Michel Aoun.
+Tayyar.org is an online news platform established in 2001 to promote the agenda of its former leader and former President of Lebanon, General Michel Aoun.

+Online communities

+The Orange Room - FPM forum was hosted on Tayyar.org under the domain name forum.tayyar.org until 5 October 2012, when it was shut down due to a disagreement between the founder and FPM's leadership.

+The FPM Electronic Army (Arabic: الجيش الإلكتروني للتيار) also known as FEA is one of the biggest electronic armies in Lebanon with over 100k followers on Facebook, headed by Jay Lahoud their slogan is "An Army of PRINCIPLES can Penetrate where an ARMY of soldiers cannot", they have been sharing pro FPM articles under the domain "Siyese 101".

 Parliamentary elections

 2005 elections and rise of the FPM

 At the time of the 2005 elections, the FPM came up with a detailed political program which contained economic and political reform plans and gained the support of many Lebanese Christians.
 The FPM won 21 seats in the parliament, and formed the second biggest bloc in the Lebanese Parliament.
 Being the leading Christian bloc after the election, it joined the March 8 Alliance.

+In 2008, Michel Murr left the change and reform bloc.